uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 ### Summary

-You learned about JavaScript runtimes and console.
+You learned about JavaScript runtimes and the console.
 You also learned how to print "Hello, world!" to the console to check that your runtime works as expected.

 ### Further reading